Losant/losant-docs/docs/mqtt/overview.md

 }
 ```

-When publishing data in this format, Structure will automatically store the data and make it available in our [visualization tools](/dashboards/overview) as well as exposing it through [workflows](/workflows/overview).
-The attributes you send must first be configured on the device before Structure will accept the data.
+When publishing data in this format, Losant will automatically store the data and make it available in our [visualization tools](/dashboards/overview) as well as exposing it through [workflows](/workflows/overview).
+The attributes you send must first be configured on the device before Losant will accept the data.

 #### Subscribing to Commands

 [Commands](/devices/commands) instruct your device to perform a specific action.
-Commands are typically initiated using Structure workflows.
+Commands are typically initiated using Losant workflows.
 Commands include a name and an optional payload.
 For example, if your device is a scrolling marquee, the command name might be "update text" and the payload would include the text to display.

-Topic: `structure/:deviceId/command`<br />
+Topic: `losant/:deviceId/command`<br />
 Payload:

 ```json